vapoursynth/vapoursynth/doc/installation.rst

    print(c.version())

 After typing the final line you should see the version printed along with a few other lines describing the options used when instantiating the Core object.
-If this for some reason fails there may be a bug in the installer or there are old copied of vapousynth.pyd and vapoursynth.dll lying around.
+If this for some reason fails there may be a bug in the installer or there are old copies of vapoursynth.pyd and vapoursynth.dll lying around.

 Installation of VSFS
 ####################
-By default vsfs isn't enabled and you will have to do it yourself.
+By default VSFS isn't enabled and you will have to do it yourself.
 Assuming you've already installed the Pismo File Mount Audit Package simply open a command prompt and type "pfm register <installation directory here>\\core\\vsfs.dll".
-After this you can right click any .vpy script and select *Quick mount* to have it appear as a virtual directory with and avi file and an error log.
+After this you can right click any .vpy script and select *Quick mount* to have it appear as a virtual directory with an avi file and an error log.

 Compiling
 #########
-If you're not on windows you have to compile VapourSynth yourself.
+If you're not on Windows you have to compile VapourSynth yourself.
 Check out the source and follow the instructions in the INSTALL file.